yilingu0094/yilingu0094.github.io/_pages/cv.md

 <center>Figure 2:  Chattel Mortgage Financing Model</center>

 Firstly, the stockyard makes finance applications to our CASME Platform for matching appropriate financial institutions (①).
 Then, the CASME assists in matching financial institutions that are prepared to finance and introduces the primary financing process to the partner agency of the matched institutions (②).
 After credit checking, the financial institution works along with a third-party warehouse that manages the stockyard's mortgage until the financial contract expires (③④).

-$③$ Financial institutions indirectly entrust credit authorities or directly make credit checking for the stockyard to figure out whether it fulfills the minimum credit standards of lending.

-$④$ Financial institutions cooperate with 3rd party warehouse which supervises the mortgage of the stockyard until the financial contract ends.

-$⑤$ After cooperation, the stockyard is asked to provide the mortgage with the same value as lending capital to pledge in the warehouse until repayment.

-$⑥$ Financial institutions and stockyards reach an agreement and issue the contract through our CASME Platform.

-$⑦$ To attract more financial institutions to join our platform, we purchase bad loan risk insurance for each financial institution engaged.
-Once a bad loan emerges, the insurance company will make compensation for the financial institution.
+Following agreement, the stockyard is requested to give a mortgage for the same amount as the loan's capital, which will be deposited in the warehouse until repayment(⑤⑥).
+To entice more financial institutions to join this project, the CASME buys bad loan risk insurance for each financial institution enrolled in this platform.
+The insurance provider will reimburse the financial institution when a bad loan materializes (⑦).
+Then, the financial institution provides the stockyard with funds so that the stockyard are capable to purchase necessary production materials (⑧⑨).

-$⑧$ Financial institutions grant credit and provide capital to the stockyard.

-$⑨$ The stockyard purchases necessary production material (i.e., forage) with lending capital.
+.

 $⑩$ According to the financial contract, the stockyard should make repayments before the given date.